St Mary's MBBS: transforming your education for our world

 Teaching excellence

-You’ll be in safe hands at SMU.
-We’ve been educating students since 1850, delivering innovative research in bioethics and health sciences and an exceptional learning experience to ensure student success.
-We have a strong reputation for teaching excellence and student experience and are:
+St Mary's will be a home away from home.
+We’ve been educating students since 1850, with an exceptional learning experience to ensure student success.
+We have a strong reputation for teaching excellence and student experience.

 Chat to us